 GASB Statement No. 92 - Omnibus 2020.
 The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-The District has not determined its effect on the financial statements.
+The District has determined that there is no material impact on the financial statements.

-GASB Statement No. 93 - Replacement of Interbank Offered Rates.
+GASB Statement No. 93 - Replacement of Interbank Offered Rates (IBOR).
 The objective of this Statement is to address the accounting and financial reporting implications that result from the replacement of an IBOR.
 The Statement is effective for reporting periods beginning after June 15, 2021.
-The District has not determined its effect on the financial statements.
+The District has determined that there is no material impact on the financial statements.